 I was born and grew up in Toronto, Canada.
 My mother came from la ville de Québec in Québec, and my father is from the Muskoka region of Northern Ontario.
 I earned an Honours B.A. in Economics and International Relations from the University of Toronto (Victory College), as well as a Collaborative M.A. in Political Science and International Relations.
-I earned my Ph.D. from Cornell University in the Department of Government under the co-supervision of Professors Peter J. Katzenstein and Christopher R. Way.
+I earned my Ph.D. from Cornell University in the Department of Government in 2010 under the co-supervision of Professors Peter J. Katzenstein and Christopher R. Way.
 I live with my spouse, Sophia Jordán Wallace and two children in Seattle, Washington.
 When not working, I enjoy spending time together with my family, hiking, traveling, exploring different places in the PNW, and keeping up with my French.

 Formal Bio: Geoffrey P.R.
 Wallace is an Associate Professor in the Department of Political Science at the University of Washington in Seattle.
 He previously taught at Rutgers University-New Brunswick and the University of Kentucky, and was a visiting fellow in the Niehaus Center for Globalization and Governance at Princeton University.
 He works primarily in the areas of international security and international law with a focus on the conduct of actors during armed conflict.
 He also has interests in the design and effectiveness of international institutions as well as public opinion and foreign policy.